BIG-SA/BASH-Intro-2018/notes/4_bash_scripting_minimised.md

     #!/bin/bash

-    # If you havent already, change into the files directory
+    # If you haven't already, change into the files directory
     # The following line will need to be modified accordingly if you saved the files somewhere other than ~/Bash_Workshop/Session4/files
     cd ~/Bash_Workshop/Session4/files